cedar-policy/cedar/cedar-policy-cli/sample-data/sandbox_b/README.md

 ```
 cargo run validate \
   --policies policies_5.cedar \
-  --schema schema.cedarschema.json
+  --schema schema.cedarschema
 ```
 You can see that validation passes.
-If you look at `schema.cedarschema.json` you can see that it is larger than the schema used for `sandbox_a`.
-The `entityTypes` section now contains information about some of the entity types' legal attributes.
-This information is in the `shapes` portion of the entity type description.
-Notice that some attributes are paired with a `required` field which indicates whether they are optional or not.
-The `actions` section also has an additional element for some of the actions, which describes the legal shape of the `context` that can be passed in on authorization requests for that action.
+If you look at `schema.cedarschema` you can see that it is larger than the schema used for `sandbox_a`.
+The `entity` declarations now contain information about some of the entity types' legal attributes.
+Notice that some attributes have a `?` by their name, which indicates they are optional.
+The `action` declarations also have a `context` field, which describes the legal shape of the `context` that can be passed in on authorization requests for that action.

 If you try validating `policies_5_bad.cedar` instead, you'll see a validation failure.
 This is because the second policy (the `forbid` one) does not have the expression `resource.account has owner` prior to accessing the `owner` attribute; since that attribute is optional, the lack of a `has` check could result in a failure, so the validator flags it.